Neuroendocrine tumors

 SPECIALIST.
 GENERAL AND DIGESTIVE SURGERY DEPARTMENT

-These tumors are difficult to diagnose because they are usually very small.
-In the Clínica Universidad de Navarra we have a Radiopharmaceutical Laboratory, the only one in Spain, which is capable of synthesizing the necessary compounds to diagnose these tumors with maximum accuracy by means of imaging tests.
+These tumours are difficult to diagnose because they are usually very small.
+At the Cancer Center Clinica Universidad de Navarra we have a Radiopharmaceuticals Laboratory, the only one of its kind in Spain, capable of synthesising the necessary compounds to diagnose these tumours with maximum accuracy using imaging tests.

 A PERSONALIZED MEDICINE